-On Fridays I normally run a column called “5 Education Articles to End Your Week” where I hand pick articles on education throughout the blogosphere.
+On Fridays I normally run a column called “” where I hand pick articles on education throughout the blogosphere.
 However, I’m beginning to wonder if they are as helpful as I’d like them to be for our readers.
 So, I’ve decided to hand pick blog posts from real tutors across the web.

 My goal with this change is to focus less on talking about what’s going on in education, but really dig deep into what tutors are thinking about, talking about, and sharing with other tutors.
 Let me know if you like the change in the comments!

 Though the concept is still very new, Joanne Kaminski embraces using Skype to teach students how to read.
 She explains that as a snowstorm hit her Southeastern WI, she could rest easy because no student had to travel in a blizzard just to learn how to read.

 However, some people have trouble understanding the value of using online tools to connect with students rather than tutoring them in person.
 To those worries, Joanne has plenty to say and so I hope you’ll read them!